Have you been the target of an antivirus protection scam?

 Actually, Digitech is a company that manufactures shift pedals for electric guitars.
 The company does not offer annual maintenance for antivirus protection.

 But there’s more.
 The fraudulent pitch Coomler received exposes a darker underside of the internet where scammers have developed new ways of accessing your personal information and ripping you off.
 When I lifted the lid on this one, I could hardly believe what I found.
 But as always, there are ways to protect yourself from these cons.
+I also have an important update for 2023.

 Is this antivirus protection invoice a scam?